-The constantly progressing realms of gardening and agriculture have seen emerging techniques that improve the use of resources and promote plant growth.
-These techniques have increasingly gained the spotlight.
+Recent advancements in gardening and agriculture have resulted in the creation of techniques that improve the use of resources and promote plant growth.
+These methods are becoming increasingly popular as they evolve over time.

 Among these groundbreaking approaches, the nutrient film technique – nft – hydroponic system stands out as a remarkable solution for growing plants without soil.